Historian

 From Collector to Historian

 By delving beyond the tangible object, I discovered my voice as an author and lecturer for sharing history that could not be accomplished through collecting alone.
-Since my first lecture in 2013, I have given more than forty programs on various topics of local history which can be seen in detail on my lectures page.
+Since my first lecture in 2013, I have developed more than twenty programs on various topics of local history (which can be seen in detail on my lectures page), and present approximately 170 times annually along with my popular cello shows.
 As an author, my knowledge of the local dairy industry was first published in 2020 by Marist College’s peer-reviewed Hudson River Valley Review journal though, over the next two years, I successfully published eight articles in total including a second article on the Ellenville Glass Works in the Hudson River Valley Review and a publication on the Gomez Mill House of Marlboro, NY in the New York Archives Magazine (please read more about my publications on my OFF THE PRESS page).
-Throughout this transition, I have stayed true to my roots as a collector and, furthermore, welcome sharing the extensive knowledge I have gathered with others.
-Nearly all of my publications and/or lectures directly involve items that I have preserved over time.
-Currently, I steward six collections focusing on local history of Orange County and the Hudson Valley:
+Throughout this evolution, I have stayed true to my roots as a collector and welcome sharing the extensive knowledge I have gathered.
+Nearly all of my publications and/or lectures directly involve items that I have preserved and, currently, I steward six collections focusing on the rich history of Orange County, NY and the Hudson Valley:

 Richard L. Benjamin Archive of Borscht Belt Tourism History